alessandroargentieri/git-cheatsheet/README.md

 # forcing a local branch to be equal to anoter local one (you must be on another branch)
 $ git branch -f mybranch otherbranch

+# check what upstream branch has been set to a given branch 'my-branch'
+$ git rev-parse --abbrev-ref my-branch@{u}

+# check all the upstream set to every local branch
+$ git branch -vv

+# set an upstream to a branch
+(my-branch) $ git branch --set-upstream-to origin/my-branch

 # merging a feature into local version of master
 (master) $ git merge feature
 # TIP: